Join Here

 Wholly Holy

-This was a seismic shift in my theology, for if God’s primary attribute is sovereignty, then God can do whatever He wants, and it is okay for Him to do it, even though it may appear sinful to us.
-You will often hear Calvinists say that God caused things like rape and murder, but He is not the author of such things.
+Transitioning from viewing holiness as God’s primary attribute rather than sovereignty caused a seismic shift in my theology.
+If God’s primary attribute is sovereignty, then God can do whatever He wants, and it is okay for Him to do it, even though it may appear sinful to us.
+You will often hear Calvinists say that God causes things like rape and murder, but He is not the author of such things.

-However, if God’s primary attribute is holiness, then God must abide by the same standards of morality that He gave to us, and therefore, there are certain things He cannot do.
+However, if God’s primary attribute is holiness, then God must abide by the same standards of morality that He has given to mankind, and therefore, there are certain things He cannot do.
 Things like rape and murder must then have a different explanation than the Calvinistic answer of such acts being “part of God’s eternal, perfect, yet inscrutable plan.”

 Dissecting God

-Then, about four years ago, I began to develop doubts about this whole approach to God.
-If someone wanted to describe me, a list of my attributes and characteristics would be more of an insult than anything else, especially if they listed one attribute as “primary.”
+Then, around 2006, I began to develop doubts about this whole approach to God.
+If someone wanted to describe me as a person, a list of my attributes and characteristics would be more of an insult than anything else, especially if they listed one attribute as “primary.”
 After all, if God had wanted us to know Him by knowing a list of His characteristics and attributes, He would have given us that list Himself.

 Relational God